Attorney General Jeff Sessions resigned at the request of President Donald Trump on Wednesday.

 Interested in Trump Administration?Add Trump Administration as an interest to stay up to date on the latest Trump Administration news, video, and analysis from ABC News.

-Sessions has frequently come into the spotlight throughout the turbulent first several months of Donald Trump's presidency, from a hotly contested confirmation hearing to his recusal from the Russia investigation in March.
+Sessions was frequently in the spotlight throughout the turbulent first several months of Donald Trump's presidency, from a hotly contested confirmation hearing to his recusal from the Russia investigation in March 2017.

 Here's everything you need to know about Sessions:

 Age: 70 (born Dec.
 24, 1946)